-However, choosing the right hiking shoes for your needs can be confusing with the wide variety of styles and construction.
+However, choosing the best hiking shoes for your needs can be confusing with the wide variety of styles and construction.

-Ladies: we created a separate list of hiking shoes specifically for women.
+Ladies: We created a separate list of hiking shoes specifically for women.

-So what are the best hiking shoes?
+So what are the top hiking shoes?

 - Merrell Men’s Moab Ventilator Hiking Shoe

-- Adidas Men’s Outdoor AX 2 Hiking Shoe
+- Adidas Men’s Outdoor AX3 Hiking Shoe

 - Columbia Men’s North Plains Waterproof Trail Shoe